anton-tchekov/radix-tree/README.md

-# radix-tree
+# symbol-table

-Implementation of a radix tree in C
+Implementation of a symbol table as a radix tree in C